Vicente Benavides

 Vicente Benavides Llanos (Quirihue, 1777 – Santiago, Chile, February 23, 1822) was a Chilean soldier who fought in the Chilean War of Independence.
 He is best known for leading Royalists guerrillas in La Frontera during the last years of the war.

 Life as soldier

-He initially sided with the patriots but changed sides later to side with the royalists.
+He initially supported the patriots but later defected to fight for the royalists.
 He then led the royalist bands during the so-called Guerra a muerte.
-This was a time of irregular warfare and Benavides got the aid of many Mapuche chiefs to combat the Chileans and pillage the countryside.
+This was a time of irregular warfare.
+Benavides obtained the aid of many Mapuche chiefs to combat the Chileans and pillage the countryside.
 He became known in this period for cruelty towards prisoners and breaking faith during truces.
 The Pincheira brothers, a future outlaw group, served Benavides in the Guerra a muerte by defending the Cordillera.